sohinimallick16/owlvit-archaeo-pipeline/README.md

 2. **Non-Maximum Suppression (NMS)**: Removes overlapping boxes based on IoU (default: 0.3) to eliminate duplicates.
 3. **Area Filtering**: Retains only boxes within a size range (e.g., 0.005%–5% of the full image area).
 4. **Top-K Selection**: Selects the top K highest-confidence detections (default: K=12).

-Each step reduces noise and focuses on more reliable detections.
-The final post-filtered boxes are visualized and analyzed.

 ---